1968 Columbia University protests: Activist separation

-What began as a unified effort would soon become a tension-filled standoff between black students and white students as the SAS began to meet separately from other protesters and excluding whites, with each group occupying a separate side of the building.
-There was minimal communication between the SDS and SAS which led to decreased solidarity between the two forces.
-An agreement would soon be made between the SDS and the SAS to separate white and black demonstrators.
-Soon after, the whites left Hamilton Hall and moved to Low Library, which housed the President's office.
-Over the next few days, the University President's office in Low Library (but not the remainder of the building, which housed the school switchboard in the basement, and offices elsewhere, but no actual library) and three other buildings, including the School of Architecture, which contained classrooms were also occupied by the student protesters.
+What began as a unified effort would soon become a standoff between black students and white students as the SAS began to meet separately from other protesters and excluding whites, with each group occupying a separate side of the building.
+There was minimal communication between the SDS and SAS, which led to decreased solidarity between the two groups.
 This separation of the SDS and SAS, with each using different tactics to accomplish its goals, was consistent with the student movement across the country.

-Only a portion of the occupiers were actual members of the University community.
-Many outside participants flocked to this newest point of revolution to participate, including students from other colleges, and street people.
+The SDS and the SAS soon made an agreement to separate white and black demonstrators.
+Soon after, the white students left Hamilton Hall and moved to Low Library, which housed the President's office.
+Over the next few days, the University President's office in Low Library (but not the remainder of the building) and three other buildings, including the School of Architecture, were also occupied by the student protesters.
+Not all occupiers were members of the university community.
+Many outside participants joined the protest, including students from other colleges.

 In separating themselves from the white protesters early in the demonstration, the black protesters forced Columbia to address the issue of race.
-Falling so soon after the assassination of Martin Luther King Jr., which had caused riots in the black neighborhoods surrounding the university, the administrators trod lightly in dealing with the demonstrators of the SAS.
-University administration seemed helpless against the group of African-American students who controlled the college's most important building and had support from off-campus black activists.
-Any use of force, officials feared, could incite riots in the neighboring Harlem community.
-Realizing this, those holed up in Hamilton Hall encouraged neighboring African-Americans to come to the campus and "recruited famous black militants to speak at their rallies."
+Falling so soon after the assassination of Martin Luther King Jr., which had caused riots in the black neighborhoods surrounding the university, the administrators were cautious in dealing with the demonstrators of the SAS.
+Officials feared that any use of force could incite riots in the neighboring Harlem community.
+Realizing this, the occupants of Hamilton Hall encouraged neighboring African-Americans to come to the campus and "recruited famous black militants to speak at their rallies".
 The student-community alliance that forged between students of the SAS and Harlem residents led to widespread growth in white support for the cause.